FrankFacundo/press_review/README.md

 ## Playwright Troubleshooting
 - Install the Python dependency with `pip install -e .`.
-- Desktop builds prime the offline browser cache automatically while the build machine has internet access.
+- Prime the offline browser cache with `luxnews install-playwright` while you still have internet access.
-- You can still prime the cache manually with `luxnews install-playwright`.
 - Use `luxnews install-playwright --platform current --platform windows-x64` if you want both the local browser bundle and the Windows x64 bundle present in the repo at the same time.
 - In a source checkout the default cache path is `<repo>/playwright/<platform>`, which is the directory the desktop build bundles automatically for the current target.
-- Packaged apps prefer a bundled `playwright/<platform>` directory or `playwright/<platform>.tar.gz` archive, and fall back to the LuxNews app-data directory if none was bundled.
+- Packaged apps prefer a bundled `playwright/<platform>` directory and fall back to the LuxNews app-data directory if none was bundled.
 - Set `LUXNEWS_PLAYWRIGHT_CACHE_DIR` if you want to keep it somewhere else.

 ## Terms and Robots